Access Device Fraud

 What to do if You are Arrested for Access Device Fraud

-- Do not speak to the police or prosecutor without your attorney present.
-Anything you say can and likely will be twisted and used against you.
+- Refrain from speaking to the police or prosecutor without the presence of your Washington PA DUI attorney.
+Any statements you make can and likely will be manipulated and used against you.

-- If police try to ask you questions, politely refuse to reply until you have an attorney present with you.
+- If the police attempt to question you, politely decline to respond until you have legal representation with you.

 Free ConsultationYou will never find us short of knowledge & commitment